 Lake Sonoma Steelhead Festival spotlights Russian River’s prized fish

-A dozen steelhead trout returning from their journey in the Pacific Ocean swam slowly against the current of Dry Creek Saturday as a heavy stream of cars passed on the bridge overhead, en route to celebrate their return.
+A dozen steelhead trout returning from their journey in the Pacific Ocean swam slowly against the current of Dry Creek on Saturday as a heavy stream of cars passed on the bridge overhead, en route to celebrate their return.

 Organizers of the 10th Annual Lake Sonoma Steelhead Festival estimated about 8,000 people would make the drive down Dry Creek Road for food, games and educational tours.